Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 29 projects likely to affect this region.
-Notable initiatives include the Ballarat Base Hospital Redevelopment, Federation University SMB Campus Redevelopment, Albert Street Social Housing Development, and Ballarat Co-Operative Education and Skills City Centre.
-The following list details projects most relevant to the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 29 projects likely to impact the area.
+Key projects include Ballarat Base Hospital Redevelopment, Federation University SMB Campus Redevelopment, Ballarat Co-Operative Education and Skills City Centre, and Albert Street Social Housing Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.